cloudnative-pg/cloudnative-pg.github.io/content/blog/creating-container-images/index.md

 docker build -t pgvector:15 .
 ```

-In the build process, it's important to keep the `15` tag, since it's used by the CloudNativePG operator to
+In the build process, it's important to keep the `15` tag, since the tag is used by the CloudNativePG operator to
 detect database versions.
 Never use `latest` as tag, since the operator will reject your image.

 Once the image is built, you can load it into your Kubernetes cluster, and create a